dream-horizon-org/pulse-ios-sdk/Sources/Instrumentation/Interaction/Internal_Interaction.md

 ## Overview

 The Interaction Instrumentation tracks user flows (sequences of events) in an application.
-It matches events tracked via `PulseSDK.trackEvent()` against server-configured interaction sequences.
+It matches events tracked via `PulseKit.trackEvent()` against server-configured interaction sequences.
 When a sequence completes, it creates an OpenTelemetry span with timing and event data.

 ## Architecture